djakimiuk/10xDevsCards/README.md

 ## Project Description

 AI Flashcard Generator utilizes AI (specifically the Gemini Flash model via OpenRouter.ai) to automatically generate flashcards based on user-provided text (e.g., documentation, articles, notes).
 This significantly reduces the manual effort required for flashcard creation.
 Users can also create flashcards manually, manage their sets, and utilize a spaced repetition learning method through integration with an open-source library.
 The Minimum Viable Product (MVP) focuses on core generation, management, and learning functionalities with a simple user account system.
+TEST PR.

 ## Tech Stack